OlanOdunlami/Log4jbsh/README.md

 # Log4jbsh

 **Purpose**
-This tool will search for JndiLookup Class in Logstash deployment within the Host and remove the JndiLookup class from the class path.
+This tool will search for Log4j, JPM, JndiLookup Class path, Java files within the Host and remove Log4j or JndiLookup class depending on vulnerabilities.

 **N.B** An upgrade to a fixed version of Logstash is recommmended.
 If for some environment specific reason you are not able to upgrade, you can apply this script.